raising-roots-ph-faq/affirmations-dashboard/README.md

-# philippines-faqs
+# Affirmations in the voice of Florence Scovel Shinn
-FAQ page for Raising Roots Abroad viewers moving to the Philippines.
+Made for the Acki Nacki Community